Isotope Production in Fusion Systems

 representing significantly more transmutation revenue than electric revenue.
 When $\Lambda \ll 1$, it may not be worthwhile selling electricity because the additional capital costs for electric-generating equipment and operating costs likely outweigh the electricity revenue.

-In \Cref{fig:revenue_value_per_neutron}(a) we plot $R_\mrm{pro}/R_\mrm{elec}$ versus $\eta_\mrm{pro}$ and $C_\mrm{pro} / C_\mrm{e}$ for a fusion plant with a power of \qty{1}{GW}.
-With the present (2025) price of gold and electricity, selling gold generates almost twice as much revenue as electricity alone.
+In \Cref{fig:revenue_value_per_neutron}(a) we plot $\Lambda$ versus $\eta_\mrm{pro}$ and $C_\mrm{pro} / C_\mrm{e}$ for a fusion plant with a power of \qty{1}{GW}.
+With the present (2026) price of gold and electricity, selling gold generates twice as much revenue as electricity alone.
 Co-generation of gold and electricity therefore triples the revenue of a fusion power plant.
 In \Cref{fig:revenue_value_per_neutron}(b) we plot the value per neutron.
-Again, with the present (2025) price of gold and electricity and the assumptions described in the caption for \Cref{fig:revenue_value_per_neutron}, each neutron generates roughly \$\num{4e-20} in a system co-producing electricity and gold.
+With the present (2026) price of gold and electricity and the assumptions described in the caption for \Cref{fig:revenue_value_per_neutron}, each neutron generates \$\num{4e-20} of revenue in a system co-producing electricity and gold.
 For electricity-only FPPs, the revenue per neutron is \$\num{1.3e-20}.